AWooldrige/s3sup/docs/internals.md

  * [ ] Parallelise S3 operations.

 Improvements
+ * [ ] If no projectdir provided, walk up dirs to find s3sup.toml, like git.
  * [ ] Detect when S3 bucket doesn't exist.
 Stacktrace at the moment.
  * [ ] Add python 3 type hints.
  * [ ] Add retry to S3 uploads